Snapstromegon/hoeser.dev/src/blog/2022-12-19-css-lets-nest.md

 ---

 :::commentBlock
-Just like in my preveous post about [Apple and the web platform][post-everything-is-chrome] I will be naming individuals and reference things the wrote, tweeted and tooted, but no matter how I talk about them here it doesn't necessarily reflect my general opinion of those individuals.
+Just like in my previous post about [Apple and the web platform][post-everything-is-chrome] I will be naming individuals and reference things the wrote, tweeted and tooted, but no matter how I talk about them here it doesn't necessarily reflect my general opinion of those individuals.

 Here I'm exclusively discussing the matter of the article and even if I make some harsh comments against developers from Google or Apple, it is only in the context of this article.
 :::